ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 The above only shows a part of the GUI.
 Modifications will be made by code (see [Section 6.
 Coding Requirements](#6.
 Coding Requirements)).

 At the top is a **ToolStrip** containing two **Button**s.
+You will need to change each button's **DisplayStyle** property to **Text** so that it shows text, rather than an image.
 The "New Game" button is initially enabled, but the "Make Optimal Guess" button is initially disabled.
 Filling the remainder of the window is a **SplitContainer**.
 Adding it to the form will cause it to fill the remainder of the window.
 To cause it to split horizontally, set its **Orientation** property to **Horizontal**.
 You can then drag the bar that splits the container as you wish, but its final location will be set by code (see [Section 6.
 Coding Requirements](#6.
 Coding Requirements)).

 In the upper-left corner of the upper panel of the **SplitContainer**, add a **FlowLayoutPanel**.
 To this **FlowLayoutPanel**, add the "Guess:" button.
 Then set the **FlowLayoutPanel**'s **AutoSize** property to **True** and its **AutoSizeMode** property to **GrowAndShrink**.

 In lower panel of the **SplitContainer**, add a **ListView**, and set its **Dock** property so that it fills the panel.
 Set its **View** and **GridLines** properties to display the contents as a grid whose rows and columns are separated by lines.
-Then edit the Columns property, either through its entry in the Properties list or by clicking "Edit Columns..." below the Properties list.
+Set its **HeaderStyle** property to **Nonclickable**.
+Then edit the **Columns** property, either through its entry in the Properties list or by clicking "Edit Columns..." below the Properties list.
 In the resulting dialog, use the "Add" button to add a column.
 Change the **(Name)** property of each column header so that it follows the [naming convention for GUI controls](https://cis300.cs.ksu.edu/appendix/style/naming/index.html), and change each **Text** property to the text to display in the column header.
 You can also adjust the **Width** properties to make each header's text fully visible, but the final column widths will be set by code (see [Section 6.
 Coding Requirements](#6.
 Coding Requirements)).

 Finally, resize the form to an appropriate size.